rooftopcellist/chatbot-template/README.md

-# Simpole RAG Chatbot Template
+# Simple RAG Chatbot Template

 A ready-to-use template for creating a local chatbot that can answer questions about your team's documentation using Retrieval-Augmented Generation (RAG).
-This tool helps teams make their internal knowledge more accessible and reduces the time spent searching through documentation.

-## Why Use This Template?

-- **Knowledge Accessibility**: Make team documentation easily accessible through natural language questions
-- **Reduce Onboarding Time**: Help new team members quickly find answers to common questions
-- **Offline Operation**: Runs completely locally without sending your data to external APIs
-- **Privacy-Preserving**: Your sensitive team documents never leave your machine
-- **Customizable**: Easily adapt to your team's specific documentation and needs

-## Features

-- Loads Markdown files from a specified directory
-- Strips YAML front matter
-- Chunks the text for semantic embedding
-- Embeds the content using a Hugging Face model
-- Stores the embeddings in a vector index locally
-- Provides a terminal interface for asking questions
-- Retrieves relevant document chunks
-- Sends the chunks + question to the model via Ollama
-- Returns relevant answers
-- Persists the index to avoid rebuilding it every time
-- Runs entirely offline
+You can train the chatbot on any markdown documentation,  that you find useful and then ask questions about it.

 ## Requirements